dvaneynde/home-automation/README.md

 There are multiple projects, each one in its own sub-folder with its own README:

-1. [home-automation](./README.md) : (this document) the main documentation and crucially the main program (Java)
+1. [home-automation](./README.md) : (this repository) the main program, backend in Java
 2. [hwdriver](../hwdriver/README.md) : the C program talking to the hardware
 3. [elm-ui](../elm-ui/README.md) : the web UI
-5. [azimuth](../azimuth/README.md) : library to calculated azimuth, scala based
+4. [azimuth](../azimuth/README.md) : library to calculate azimuth,  written in Scala
-4. [home-automation/deployment](./deployment/README.md) : automated deployment of increments, including hwdriver; also first time setup
+5. [home-automation/deployment](./deployment/README.md) : automated deployment of increments, including hwdriver; also describes first time setup

 # Build and Deploy